pennlabs/infrastructure/cdk/kittyhawk/README.md

 }
 ```

-Within your chart, you can add various applications, cronjobs, and other configurations, including the following custom constructs:
+Within your chart, you can add various applications, cronjobs, and other configurations supported by kittyhawk, including the following custom constructs:
 - `ReactApplication`
 - `DjangoApplication`
 - `CronJob`
 - `Redis`

+For more advanced custom constructs, please refer to our [documentation](TODO) (TODO: add link).

+### Cron-time-generator
+In many of our Penn Labs products, we use cronjobs to simplify our product tasks (e.g. loading courses, calculating office hours wait time).

+`cron-time-generator` ([npm link](https://www.npmjs.com/package/cron-time-generator)) is a package that allows for intuitive generation of cron job time expressions.

+It is not required to use this, but it is a developer dependency for kittyhawk and better practice: instead of specifying the time of a cronjob that runs every 5 minutes as `*/5 * * * *`, you can say `cronTime.every(5).minutes()`.

+For specifics of using `cron-time-generator`, refer to the documentation on npm or our code example at the bottom of this doc.

 ## 3. Incorporate Kittyhawk into CI
+After the typescript constructs have been added and configured, the deployment yaml can be generated.
-### How yaml generation works
+### How yaml generation works (command line)
+> **Note**: You should *NOT* be generating yaml manually and adding the generated yaml to the repository.
+Instead, it's important to add the yaml generation to the github actions or the CI you have already built.

+The following instructions are for *local testing purposes only* and if you want to understand what goes on under the hood.

-Kittyhawk can generate the yaml file for you.
-In order to do so, you must `cd` into the `k8s/cdk` directory.
+To generate a yaml file, you must first change (`cd`) into the `k8s/cdk` directory.
 Then, you can generate the yaml by running `yarn compile && yarn synth`.
 The generated yaml file would appear in the `dist` folder (`RELEASE_NAME.k8s.yaml`).

 > For yaml generation to work properly, it's required to specify the following environment variables:
-> - RELEASE_NAME: the name of the application being deploy (set to name of repository)
+> - `RELEASE_NAME`: the name of the application being deploy (set to name of repository)
-> - GIT_SHA: the sha of the latest commit
+> - `GIT_SHA`: the sha of the latest commit

-However, you should not be generating yaml manually and adding the generated yaml to the repository.
-Instead, it's important to add it to the github actions or the CI you have already built.
 ### Adding Kittyhawk to the CI
-The deploy job in Kraken would handle the yaml file generation.
+The deploy job (`DeployJob`) in [Kraken](https://github.com/pennlabs/infrastructure/tree/master/cdk/kraken) would handle the yaml file generation process.
+For more information, see the kraken

 ## Example
-The [kittyhawk-demo repository](https://github.com/joyliu-q/kittyhawk-demos) contains examples of current Penn labs product co application deployed with Kittyhawk, along with their generated yaml.
-Finally, the `test/integration/` directory contains many examples of current Penn Labs product configurations written with Kittyhawk.
+The [kittyhawk-demo repository](https://github.com/joyliu-q/kittyhawk-demos) contains examples of current Penn labs product application deployed with Kittyhawk, along with their generated yaml.

-A sample `main.ts` file is structured like the following, covering the common use cases for Penn Labs products:
+A sample `main.ts` file is included below, covering the more common use cases for Penn Labs products:

 ```
 import { Construct } from 'constructs';